 ATOL is the Civil Aviation Authority, protecting consumers when they travel abroad.
 All the flights and flight-inclusive holidays on this website are financially protected by the ATOL scheme.
 When you pay you will be supplied with an ATOL Certificate.
 Please ask for it and check to ensure that everything you booked (flights, hotels and other services) is listed on it.
 Please see our booking conditions for further information or for more information about financial protection and the ATOL Certificate, see here.
 Our licence number is 5914.

 British citizens must have a full 10 year British passport.
-Children including infants must also have their own passports.
+Children including infants must have their own 5 year passports.
 Most countries require that passports are valid for at least six months after the date of return from your destination.
 Please allow plenty of time to obtain or renew your passport before your holiday departure date.
 This can take up to 6 weeks.
 More information is available at the Identity & Passport Service

 British passport holders may also need to obtain a visa for certain destinations.
 You must check the up to date position in good time before you depart for your holiday.
 British passport holders may consult our guide to the destinations requiring visas, set out below.
 If you do not have a British passport, you will need to contact the Embassy for your destination to seek advice.
 Should a visa need to be obtained in advance of travel we can recommend the services of a visa company, just ask the team member handling your booking.
-Please note that postal applications to certain embassies can take up to 4 weeks so early application is advisable.
+Please note that postal applications to certain embassies can take up to or more than 4 weeks so early application is advisable.

 Tickets & Documentation